olha-kaminska/olha-kaminska.github.io/index.md

 </div>

 <p class="main-text"> Hi, my name is Olha Kaminska, I am a Ph.D. student at Ghent University and ML/NLP researcher.</p>
 <p class="main-text"> My main focuses since my master's studies were machine learning and data analysis.
-The particular field
+My particular specialization is in natural language understanding, where I have publications, work experience, several
-of interest to me is natural language understanding, where I have publications, work experience, several public speeches, and study projects.
-Currently, I am a Ph.D. student, my research area is sentiment analysis problem solutions using fuzzy-rough sets theory.</p>
+public speeches, and study projects.
+Currently, my research area is about an application of fuzzy-rough-based nearest-neighbours approaches to the labelled Twitter data to detect emotions (hate, sarcasm, joy, etc.) in an explainable way.</p>

 <p class="main-text">  </p>
 <h4>My fields of interest:</h4>